Handy Library Manager

 Review labels with ready-to-use templates: durable library labels (barcode, spine).

-Question: How do we insert info to add our own design on a label for a particular category of book?
+How do we insert info to add our own design on a label for a particular category of book?
 How can we download report info to excel in order to sort by various categories?

-Question: Will Handy Library Manager accept Demco's preprinted barcode labels with Code 39 symbology?
+Will Handy Library Manager accept Demco's preprinted barcode labels with Code 39 symbology?

-Question: I'm working on labeling all our books with barcode labels.
+I'm working on labeling all our books with barcode labels.
 I was wondering if there is a way to put more than one field per line so I can fit more information on one label.

-Answer: Yes, in addition to the barcode, you can include more information, such as title, author, and call number.
-Just choose the label type and size that will fit all the data.
-Then, select the field and use the "plus" button to have more than one field in one line.
+You can include additional information alongside the barcode, such as the title, author, and call number.
+Simply choose the appropriate label type and size to accommodate all the data.
+Then, select the desired fields and use the "plus" button to add multiple fields in one line.

 Copyright © 2024 · All Rights Reserved · PrimaSoft PC